andrei-tatar/node-red-contrib-smartnora/README.md

 <img src="https://raw.githubusercontent.com/andrei-tatar/node-red-contrib-nora-firebase/master/doc/4_flow.png" width=400>

 2. Edit the light node.
-Add a new nora-config (configs can be reused between multiple nora devices) in which you need to paste the token copied from the NORA homepage.
-The `Group` is used if you want to use multiple connections to the same NORA account (if you use multiple Node-RED instances).
+Add a new nora-config (configs can be reused between multiple nora devices) in which you need to enter your credentials (email/password) used when you created your NORA account.
+The `Group` is used if you want to use multiple connections to the same NORA account (if you use multiple Node-RED instances - leave it blank if you don't plan on using this!).

 <img src="https://raw.githubusercontent.com/andrei-tatar/node-red-contrib-nora-firebase/master/doc/5_edit_node.png" width=800>